-and fixing $\lambda_0$ and $a$, the authors develop theory for tuning-free lasso with simultaneous variance estimation.
-Though this is a promising approach, the objective function is not convex, hence the variance and the lasso solution are iteratively computed and the solutions tend to be sensitive to the starting values.
-Nonetheless, SSR enjoys attractive theoretical properties and has demonstrated some notable empirical successes.
+and fixing $\EPconst$ and $a$, the authors develop theory for ``tuning parameter free'' lasso with simultaneous variance estimation.
+Though this is a promising approach, the objective function is not convex, hence the variance and the lasso solution are iteratively computed and the solutions tend to depend on the starting values.
+Nonetheless, SSR enjoys attractive theoretical properties.